 '''

-lda #$00

-sta dbvt+1

-;this should be zeroed because of

-;some floppy turbo systems (e.g.
+;some floppy turbo systems (e.q.

-; Top Drive, TOMS Turbo)
+;Top Drive, TOMS Turbo)

 sta daux1

 sta daux2

 jsr jsioint

 bpl success

 ;error 139 means that the drive

-; does not know READ PERCOM cmd
+;does not know READ PERCOM cmd

-; so it can only do 128 BPS
+;so it can only do 128 BPS

 ;(it is an Atari 810 or 1050)

 cpy #139

 beg a810

 ; any other error is just an error

 cpy #$00

 rts

 ;unmodified 810 or 1050,

 ;128 bytes per sector

 a810 lda #$80

 ldx #$00

 ldy #$01

 rts

 success

 ;low byte of the sector size

 lda buffer+7

 ; high byte of the sector size

 ldx buffer+6

 ; if the BPS < 512, return 128

 cpx #$02

 bcc a810

 ; or the returned value otherwise

-ldv #$01
+ldy #$01

 rts

 '''

-Configuring Your System
+8 Configuring Your System

 This chapter contains all the information needed to configure your system the way you want it.
 There are many features and a lot of drivers for various functions that can be installed into the system.
-Of course, if you install all of these, you may run out of memory to program with or load a particular application.
+Of course, if you install all of these, you may not have enough memory left to program with or load a particular application.
 Therefore it is recommended to have at least 128 KB of RAM in your XL/XE machine and reserve some extended memory for DOS (USE BANKED in the CONFIG.SYS file).

+The Boot Drive

-The Boot As of SpartaDOS X 4.40 the boot drive number is forced to D1: only when it was not yet determined upon entering the DOS initialization routines.
+As of SpartaDOS X 4.40 the boot drive number is forced to D1: only when it was not yet determined upon entering the DOS initialization routines.
 Normally, the XL Operating System does not select the boot drive number at this stage of system startup, but it can be determined by the BIOS of a PBI hard drive.
 In such a case, the DOS will boot from the preselected disk rather than from the D1:.